 Rangefinders priced at under $200 tend to have two or three working modes.
 One example of a mode that you may encounter is the continuous scan option.
 Here the rangefinder will take continuous distance measurements without locking onto any particular target.

-Another mode that you may encounter is the slope mode that incorporates slope compensation in its distance measurements.
+Another mode that you may encounter is the slope mode which incorporates slope compensation in its distance measurements.
 You may even encounter a mode that measures the speed of moving objects.

 You don’t know what modes a device will have until you look carefully at the features list.
 Also, the more modes available, the better.